 KitchenAid has been a countertop icon since the 1920s and has brought a splash of style to millions of homes around the world.
 Although KitchenAid introduced the world to the first stand mixer in 1919, it’s their classic, award-winning tilt-head design that was first released in 1937 that really helped build their cult-like customer base.

 While they might not have the legions of loyal fans like KitchenAid, Kenwood has also been making stand mixers for a long time.
 Since 1947, the British company has been building a reputation for reliable, and often innovative, kitchen appliances.
-Kenwood is known throughout the baking world, although their stand mixers are especially popular in the United Kingdom and throughout Europe.
+Kenwood is known throughout the baking world, although its stand mixers are especially popular in the United Kingdom and throughout Europe.

 With millions of content customers and decades of proven experience making world-class appliances, choosing between KitchenAid or Kenwood is a tricky task.
 If you have already done a bit of research on either brand, you will probably notice that few bakers can agree as to which appliance brand is the better of the two.